nghianguyentek/psychology/memory/processes/storage/models/atkison-shiffrin/long-term.md

 #### Priming memory

-stimulus exposure affects responses to a later stimulus
+Stimulus exposure affects responses to a later stimulus

 #### Emotional conditioning memory

-classical conditioned emotion responses
+Classical conditioned emotion responses

-cannot be reported or recalled but can be associated with different stimuli
+Cannot be reported or recalled but can be associated with different stimuli